0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 After the break down, the abuser’s voice tries to reconcile with the protagonist, but repeating the words “I love you” over and over again throughout the verse.
 As the voice pleads for forgiveness, the protagonist himself feeling so ugly and worthless as he is tempted to continue the cycle once again.
 Often, victims of sexual abuse feel the pull back towards their abusers as they feel empty without them, which is known as Stockholm syndrome [SOURCE].
 With this pain, he contemplates going back.

-- Along with the line “This dumb temptation” and the I love yous, this could be in reference to how many victims of sexual abuse feel like their body is worthless or ugly without that abuse.
-- He feels so ugly being without his abuser, as the I love you’s continue to trickle in through the rest of the verse

 ```ad-quote
 title: **lost in translation** 1:3:23-26
 'Cause I'm in a state of feeling called "euphoria"